andrey-lukyanov/AFE-LUISS/README.md

 # AFE-LUISS
-A course in AFE LUISS
+A course in AFE LUISS.
+Home assignment 2.